ashkitten/g933-utils/README.md

 You can build the tool with Cargo by navigating to the git clone directory and executing `cargo build --release`.
 The executable will now be in the `target/release` directory.

 After building, try running `./target/release/g933-utils --help` to see an overview of the commands.

+# Hacking

+There is a Wireshark lua script in the `notes` directory that provides better parsing for the HID++ protocol that this and other Logitech devices use.

 # Support Me